tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 ### Denoising Autoencoder

-The denoising autoencoder does not restrict the latent space, but aims to learn a more efficient encoding through applying noise to the input data.
+The denoising autoencoder does not restrict the latent space but aims to learn a more efficient encoding through applying noise to the input data.
 Instead of feeding the input data straight to the network, we add Gaussian noise as follows:

 $$x' = \operatorname{clip} (x + \mathcal{N}(0;\operatorname{diag}(\mathbf{I}))) $$